 by Tanea Smith

-Here are several ways to send meaningful thank you notes in a modern world.
+Here are several ways to send meaningful thank-you notes in the modern world.

 1. An interviewer: Things were very different in Corporate America 17 years ago when I started as a temp receptionist.
 Once upon a time you got the New York Times, perused the classified section, and went in for an interview face to face.
 Gasp!
 While I do realize that time and technology have intervened there is still no substitute for the personal touch.
 Always have a box of thank you cards in a desk drawer.
 Stay ready, and you don’t have to get ready.
 Once the interview is arranged, pre-address the envelopes.
 Find a quiet place to sit once you leave the interview and jot down a few key parts that stood out.
 Did you attend the same college?
 Do you share an interest in the same hobby?
 Find a common thread and cement the connection.
 In closing, reiterate your appreciation of the time you spent together and your interest in the position.
 Voila!
 Put a stamp on it, mail it, and head home for a cocktail.
 You have done all you can do.

 2. A Mentor: My coveted “Front Row” includes 4 mentors.
 My professional advisors whom I can call on for guidance as I navigate the rough terrain as an entrepreneur.
 Scheduling can be tight and at times they may give me quick answers through email, I always express my appreciation with a note.
 I am sure to detail how much I grateful I am for their willingness to share their time and experience with me, how they have helped me, and more importantly how I plan to pay it forward.